casimon-rh/ocp-vsphere-customip-install/readme.md

 ## Pre-requisites ✅

-As described in the [UPI Installation Guide], the default settings cover the minimal resource requirements of compute.
+As described in the [UPI Installation Guide](https://github.com/openshift/installer/blob/master/docs/user/vsphere/install_upi.md), the default settings cover the minimal resource requirements of compute.
 You need to provision externally the load balancers and the dns requirements.
 As well as prepare the ignition scripts with the _openshift-install_ binary and expose them on a http server cluster-wide available.

 ## Improvements "To be done" 📝